 In the Meuse-Argonne Offensive, September 27, 1918, Truman saw through his binoculars an enemy artillery battery preparing to fire on a nearby American division.
 He ordered his men to open fire, saving the division.

 He later provided support for George S. Patton's tank brigade.
+Not one man was lost out of Truman's battery.

 Another soldier serving in the same battalion as Truman was his Jewish friend Eddie Jacobson.